Telespielstube/imagineer/README.md

 ```
 Finally, the photo is converted back to the ROS Image message format and published as grayscale to the controller node.

+#### Controller node
+The controller node subscribes to all two topics, stores them and publishes the image to the neural network node.